stephanieyenyu/Juvaly_Project/README.md

 ## Test Setup and Success Criterion

-Labelling ran against `llama-3.3-70b-versatile` through the Groq API at temperature 0 with a JSON response format, so repeated runs over the same text should agree.
+The original 500-row labelling ran against `llama-3.3-70b-versatile` through the Groq API at temperature 0 with a JSON response format.
+That model was decommissioned by Groq on 2026-08-16 (see [`docs/known-issues.md`](docs/known-issues.md) C-6) and cannot be queried again — the committed labelled data is unaffected, but it can never be re-validated against the model that actually produced it.

-The success criterion was agreement with human labels on a held-out set, at 80% or better on sentiment before the batch run proceeded. **This criterion cannot be evaluated from what is committed.** `data/labeled/validation_set.csv` is absent, and no accuracy figure is recorded anywhere in the repository.
+The success criterion was agreement with human labels on a held-out set, at 80% or better on sentiment before the batch run proceeded. **Evaluated, with a caveat.** Two runs against the 33-row validation set with `openai/gpt-oss-120b`, the replacement model, scored 64% and 67% — below the threshold.
+This measures the replacement model's raw, uncorrected performance, not the originally-delivered labelling, which was corrected through manual review before delivery (see `docs/juvaly_report.pdf`).
+Errors cluster on neutral-sentiment reviews being confused with non-review or positive; see C-1 in known-issues for the full breakdown.

 Pain points and highlights were never validated against human labels at all.
 Only sentiment was.